 So the settings could be something like this

 1http: 2 host: www.my-eonza-domain.org 3 port: 5001 4 open: false 5 theme: default 6 jwtkey: my-secret-jwt-key 7 cert: "/etc/letsencrypt/live/my-eonza-domain.org/fullchain.pem" 8 priv: "/etc/letsencrypt/live/my-eonza-domain.org/privkey.pem"

 For security reasons, it is recommended to define a list of "white" IP addresses and subnets.
 In this case, all requests from other ip-addresses will be ignored.
 You can specify subnets belonging to your ISP.
 Also, be sure to add local subnets ::1/128 and 127.0.0.0/31.
 The "white" list of ip-addresses and subnets is specified in the whiltelist section.
 For example,

 1whitelist: 2 - ::1/128 3 - 127.0.0.0/31 4 - 126.96.36.199/24 5 - 188.8.131.52/24

 Step 3.
 Create systemd service

 Let's register the Eonza program as a service.
-To do this, create a eonza.service file in the /usr/lib/systemd/system directory.
+To do this, create a eonza.service file in the appropriate directory for the .service files.
+For example, in /usr/lib/systemd/system (CentOS) or /lib/systemd/system (Ubuntu).
 The example given below is the simplest eonza.service, although .service file can have many more parameters.

 1[Unit] 2Description=Eonza Service 3 4[Service] 5ExecStart=/home/eonza/eonza 6WorkingDirectory=/home/eonza 7 8[Install] 9WantedBy=multi-user.target